My Chemical Romance: Style and classification

-The band's debut album I Brought You My Bullets, You Brought Me Your Love exhibits a raw sound featuring fast guitar riffs, highly energetic vocals and occasional screaming.
+The band's debut album I Brought You My Bullets, You Brought Me Your Love exhibits a raw sound featuring fast guitar riffs, highly energetic vocals ,and occasional screaming.
 The album has been compared to the works of Thursday and has been described as emo, post-hardcore, screamo, punk rock, gothic rock, pop-punk, and garage punk, with influences from hardcore punk and heavy metal.
-The band's following album, Three Cheers for Sweet Revenge features "hyper" instrumentation and "furious immediacy", and was described as alternative rock, emo, pop-punk, post-hardcore, punk rock, and pop rock.
+The band's following album, Three Cheers for Sweet Revenge, features "hyper" instrumentation and "furious immediacy" and was described as alternative rock, emo, pop-punk, post-hardcore, punk rock, and pop rock.

 The band's third album, The Black Parade, has been called an "old-fashioned concept album", featuring "pummeling riffs and soaring guitar solos".
-It has been "described as alternative rock, emo, pop-punk, progressive rock, post-hardcore, punk rock, and hard rock, with influences from 1970s classic rock, glam rock, pop, and gothic rock.
+It has been described as alternative rock, emo, pop-punk, progressive rock, post-hardcore, punk rock, and hard rock, with influences from 1970s classic rock, glam rock, pop, and gothic rock.
 The band's fourth album, Danger Days: The True Lives of the Fabulous Killjoys, integrated elements of power pop, psychedelic rock, proto-punk, pop rock, and electronic rock into their sound.

 Influences

 My Chemical Romance have cited Queen (top) and Misfits (bottom) as key influences.

 Gerard Way said to Rolling Stone, "we love bands like Queen, where it's huge and majestic, but also bands like Black Flag and the Misfits, who would go absolutely crazy."
-Way has stated that the band is heavily influenced by Queen, Ink & Dagger, Circle Jerks, Stiffs, Inc., the Damned, Iron Maiden, Misfits, Black Flag, At the Gates, Descendents, Pantera, Van Halen, the Cure, Joy Division, Bauhaus, Siouxsie and the Banshees, the Smiths, Morrissey, and Thursday.
+Additionally, Way has stated that the band is heavily influenced by Ink & Dagger, Circle Jerks, Stiffs, Inc., the Damned, Iron Maiden, At the Gates, Descendents, Pantera, Van Halen, the Cure, Joy Division, Bauhaus, Siouxsie and the Banshees, the Smiths and Morrissey.
 The Smashing Pumpkins also impacted the band's trajectory, with Way stating that My Chemical Romance has patterned their career after the Pumpkins'.
+Gerard Way has cited the Dresden Dolls, Queen and the film Cabaret (1972) as an influence upon the band's cabaret songs such as "You Know What They Do to Guys Like Us In Prison" and "Blood".

 Toro cited the influence of Green Day's American Idiot upon The Black Parade.
+Frank Iero's guitar work draws from Sonic Youth guitarist Thurston Moore and Jack White, while Ray Toro cites Megadeth, Metallica, Pantera, and Iron Maiden as influences.
+In a 2021 interview with Alternative Press, Iero cited the works of Wesley Eisold, particularly American Nightmare and Cold Cave, as points of influence.